Data Capture and Preparations G (11520.1)

 |Available teaching periods||Delivery mode||Location|

 | Bruce, Canberra

 |Academic Program Area - Technology||Graduate Level|| Band 2 2021 (Commenced After 1 Jan 2021)

 Band 3 2021 (Commenced Before 1 Jan 2021)

 Learning outcomesAfter successful completion of this unit, students will be able to:

-3. Import data into R;
+3. Import data from different sources into R;

 4. Convert data from one format to another one in R;

 5. Employ suitable techniques for tidying data; and